CharlieMcGoldrick/synaptic-surge/README.md

 #### Sprint 2 Features ####

-- Search Bar - to fulfil 'Ability to search for keywords'
+- Search Bar - to fulfil *Ability to search for keywords*

 #### Sprint 2 Requirement Types ####